Processing

 When Your Home Design Style Clashes

 When you are married or in a relationship, choosing colors or styles that you both love can be difficult.
-Begin by thinking about the space you have, the amount of money you want to spend, and what is essential to you both.
+Begin by thinking about the living space you have, the amount of money you want to spend, and what is essential to you both, such as selecting the perfect living room set that meets your needs.
 Think about the overall scheme when creating your design plan.
 Add to this the many various design styles available today — from Scandinavian minimalism to Moroccan spice — it makes sense that it may be challenging to decide which would work best for you both.

 How to Make It Work for You Both